 1. Amazing Soundtrack and Animation

 The animation style was another thing I appreciated about the show.
-While I was indifferent at first, I eventually grew to love how the art style brings both the Invincible Universe and its characters to life.
+While I was indifferent at first, I eventually grew to love how the art style brought both the Invincible Universe and its characters to life.

 So what are you waiting for?
 All Four episodes of Invisible are now available on Amazon Prime.
 And after reading through this boring article, you should at least check out the first three episodes.
 I promise you it will be worth every minute of your time.